HarshitRV/Java-Server-Pages/README.md

 ![](https://imgur.com/wu9xlOw.jpg)

-step 4:- After clicking on the installer file your download will start automatically, after downloading the istaller file just open it you will se like this, click on next.
+Step 4:- After clicking on the installer file your download will start automatically, after downloading the istaller file just open it you will se like this, click on next.

 ![](https://i.imgur.com/I6YzY02.jpg)

-step 5:- Click on I Agree
+Step 5:- Click on I Agree

 ![](https://imgur.com/tDB242Z.jpg)

-step 6:- Change the install type from Normal to Full and then click on next.
+Step 6:- Change the install type from Normal to Full and then click on next.

 ![](https://imgur.com/IyxdMdL.jpg)

-step 7:- Don't change any thing just click on next, (basically installer automatically locates the java jdk folder but if it doesn't locate the jdk folder just browse and select the java jdk folder from where you have installed your java jdk) again next and then click on install.
+Step 7:- Don't change any thing just click on next, (basically installer automatically locates the java jdk folder but if it doesn't locate the jdk folder just browse and select the java jdk folder from where you have installed your java jdk) again next and then click on install.

 ![](https://imgur.com/JAL2BMY.jpg)